-The blue card came into force with Directive 2009/50/EC, which established a set of rules for the entry of highly skilled workers from third countries.
-The directive included the obligation to meet certain requirements, including having a minimum wage in line with European Union standards (for details of the minimum requirements in Italy, you can consult our dedicated article).
+The blue card came into force with Directive 2009/50/EC, which established the rules for the entry of highly skilled workers from third countries.
+The directive included the obligation to meet certain requirements, including having a minimum wage in line with European Union standards.

 However, it was felt that the 2009 directive had not sufficiently increased the entry of highly skilled non-European personnel.
 Therefore, the new 2021 reform aimed to more effectively attract talent and thus address both demographic challenges and labor and skills shortages in key sectors of the Union’s economy by creating a more attractive regime for highly skilled workers from outside the Union.